symfony/symfony-docs/console/lazy_commands.rst

     Support for command lazy loading was introduced in Symfony 3.4.

 .. note::

     If you are using the Symfony full-stack framework, you are probably looking for :ref:`lazy loading of commands defined as services <console-command-service-lazy-loading>`

 The traditional way of adding commands to your application is to use :method:`Symfony\\Component\\Console\\Application::add` which expects a ``Command`` instance as argument.

-In order to get commands loaded lazily, you need to register an intermediate router which will be responsible for returning ``Command`` instances::
+In order to lazy load commands, you need to register an intermediate loader which will be responsible for returning ``Command`` instances::

     use AppBundle\Command\HeavyCommand;